Judith Tsui, MD, MPH

 Crosstown Center, 801 Massachusetts Ave., 2nd Floor, Boston, MA 02118

-Dr. Tsui’s research is concerned with understanding the long-term, non-hepatic effects of chronic hepatitis C virus (HCV) infection in patients with substance use disorders.
-Areas of research include associations between HCV and chronic kidney disease, cardiovascular disease and pain.
-In addition, she is interested in HCV-related health care disparities, and interventions to improve access to care and health behaviors in substance users with HCV.
+Dr. Tsui’s current research is concerned with understanding the relationship between two common sequelae of injection drug use: chronic hepatitis C virus (HCV) infection and pain.
+Her currently funded research examines the relationship between HCV, chronic inflammation and pain sensitivity among opioid dependent patients.
+Future research goals are to elucidate mechanisms that lead to chronic pain in patients with substance use.
+Prior research has explored associations between HCV and other non-hepatic conditions (chronic kidney disease, cardiovascular disease, quality of life, etc.).
+In addition, she is interested in HCV-related health care disparities, and interventions/systems to improve access to care and health behaviors in substance users with HCV.
+She is a licensed buprenorphine provider and provides integrated HCV care for patients with opioid dependence within the primary care setting.

 Boston University faculty appointment: 2008